edwardspeyer/heat-ledger/README.md

 ## Daemon

-Included in this library is a simple daemon to read T1 and T2 and to `STDOUT` and/or an SQLite3 database.
+Included in this library is a simple daemon to read each sensor to `STDOUT` and optionally to an SQLite3 database.
 Running `bluetooth.rb` directly will run the daemon.
-Also included is a systemd service file which will launch the daemon as a service when it is installed in `/opt/bluetherm/bluetherm.rb`.
+It can also be installed as a systemd service on Debian and Ubuntu.
+The `install` script automatically installs the daemon and `.service` file.